ssmerd/memory-game/README.md

 * ## Wireframes

 The wireframe in Figma shows a minimal viable product.
-It shows a simple games rules, the board, counters and buttons.
+It shows the game rules, the board, counters and buttons.

 <br>
 <br>